DMVis/DMVis/documentation/components/bar.md

 ## hoverText

 - Type: `string`
-- Default: `''`
+- Default: `height`

 Text to display in the label when the mouse hovers over the bar.
+This will default to the specified `height` attribute.

 ## name